 PMI essentially allows your lender to hedge its bets in the event you’re unable to make payments.
 If you put down less than 20%, you’ll be required to pay PMI until your mortgage balance reaches 78% of the original purchase price.
 In other words, making a 20% down payment will save you money and guarantee a lower-risk investment.

 As you save for your new home purchase, you’ll also want to make sure you’re working on strengthening your credit.
 Your credit score is essentially a measure of your creditworthiness and is what lenders check when gauging the risk of lending you money.

 Strengthening your credit also saves you money by ensuring you get the best possible interest rate on your home mortgage.
 The lower your credit score, the higher your interest rate will likely be.
 Likewise, the higher your credit score, the lower your interest rate will be.
 Lower interest rates mean you’re spending less money financing your home.

 You should also keep in mind that not all lenders are created equal.
 That means you should shop around and see which lender will offer you the best interest rate and most attractive financing incentives.
+It also opens up avenues for you to explore another home financing option– whole sale lenders.
+Typically referring to banking that takes place between merchant banks and financial institutions, entities like FLCBank offer this option to individual homebuyers with good credit to take advantage of the discounted prices on offer.
 Also, be sure to compare banks and credit unions to see what loan products each is offering.
 Selecting the right lender is almost as important as selecting the right house, so be sure to do your research before settling on one.

 If you have more questions, don’t hesitate to ask.
 We’re here to help you with tools, resources, and guidance throughout the home-buying process.
 This should be an exciting time in your life, and we want to make the experience as seamless as possible.
 That way, you’ll be able to rest easy once you settle into your new home.